software-engineering-amsterdam/sea-of-ql/martyn82/README.md

 TODO
 ----
-- Unit tests for individual classes
+- Add column and linenumber to TypeErrors
 - Interpreter visitor: evaluate to values instead of just types.